burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

 From there, all operations remain the same.

 It is worth remembering that adding a type hierarchy allows you to create a more expressive database but you will need to follow more validation rules.
-Please check out [this section](../advanced-grakn/validation.html) for more details.
+Please check out the section on [validation](../the-fundamentals/grakn-knowledge-model.html#data-validation) for more details.

 ### Rule Java API